Senior Vice President, Chief of Operations

 Drawing from her expertise of working closely with the customer, Leatha assumed the position of Director of Customer Experience in 2010, and on March 2012 was promoted to ANMC/ANTHC’s Vice President of Customer Experience.
 In this role, she provided leadership direction to multiple departments and developed and implemented strategies that correlated with best practices specific to enhancing the customers’ overall satisfaction.
 Leatha also was responsible for establishing standards and procedures that complied with regulatory requirements.

-Since 2000, Leatha has served as SouthEast Regional Health Consortium’s (SEARHC) Vice President Executive Administration where she has worked collaboratively with executive leadership in continuing to manage the customer/patient experience.
-In this capacity, she also is responsible for community relations, contract health, referrals, patient travel, corporate office operations/administration, business development and planning, the implementation and oversight of the Consortium’s marketing, public relations and corporate communications strategy.
+In 2015, Leatha became SEARHC Vice President Executive Administration – working collaboratively with executive leadership in continuing to manage the customer/patient experience.
 As the VP/Executive Administration, she relies on her excellent coalition-building skills to create harmonious relationships with community members, staff, tribal organizations, governmental and external health, wellness and prevention organizations to achieve SEARHC’s strategic goals.